NCKLS/PyLights/README.md

 `pip install pylights`

 ### Dependencies:
-* PyPhue (allows PyLights to communicate with philips hue lights)
+* PyPHue (allows PyLights to communicate with philips hue lights)
 * PyGame (Allows PyLights to play audio)
 * Librosa (allows PyLights to analyze audio and find onsets, rhythm, and beats)

 ### Example:
-To utilize PyLights you need to first use the PyPhue module to create a bridge object.
+To utilize PyLights you need to first use the PyPHue module to create a bridge object.
 This will allow PyLights to communicate with the lights.

 `myHue = pyphue.PyPHue(wizard = True)`

-For more information on bridge setup, check out the [PyPhue module page here](https://github.com/rdespoiu/PyPHue) Chances are, you will only want to use the wizard option during first time setup.
+For more information on bridge setup, check out the [PyPHue module page here](https://github.com/rdespoiu/PyPHue) Chances are, you will only want to use the wizard option during first time setup.

 Afterwards you'll need to create a PyLights object